bitnami/charts/TESTING.md

   * [plugins](https://docs.cypress.io/guides/tooling/plugins-guide) folder will contain plugin configuration, if applicable
   * [support](https://jira.eng.vmware.com/browse/CONTENT-1375) folder will contain reusable behaviours and overrides
   * [cypress.json](https://docs.cypress.io/guides/tooling/plugins-guide) file will contain configuration values you wish to store

-#### How to add the tests

-Suppose you want to contribute to Helm charts repository by adding tests to one of the assets.
-This is a step-by-step guide to do so.

-1. Go to the [public charts repo](https://github.com/bitnami/charts) and create a branch
-2. Determine the types of tests you will need based on the asset you are testing and the information in this guide
-3. Look into Common test cases for inspiration
-1. Before you create a pull request, make sure you achieved the acceptance criteria.
-2. If you were able to achieve them, congrats!
-Create a PR and wait for approval.
-You should then be able to see the result of the test execution for multiple cloud platforms (AKS, TKG, GKE) after the approval